-The preparation of the Economic Development Strategy is being led by the Truro Economic Development Committee (EDC), with assistance from Ridley & Associates, Inc. In the first quarter of 2022, the EDC is conducting background research to understand and describe Truro's current economic condition, emerging trends, and the issues of greatest concern to local business owners and operators.
+The preparation of the Economic Development Strategy is being led by the Truro Economic Development Committee (EDC), with assistance from Ridley & Associates, Inc. In the first quarter of 2022, the EDC is conducteding background research to understand and describe Truro's current economic condition, emerging trends, and the issues of greatest concern to local business owners and operators.

 Truro's Economic Overview summarizes the background information compiled in this first step.
 Part I of this overview provides statistical information from the US Census, Massachusetts Division of Unemployment Assistance and other sources to describe Truro's local economy and relevant community issues that have a bearing on economic performance.
+It should be noted that only limited 2020 US Census data have been publicly released, and this Overview uses the best available information.
+The Overview may be updated as additional 2020 US Census data become available.
 Part II summarizes insights gleaned from a series of five focus groups hosted by the EDC.
 Part III identifies issues and topics to be explored through a Truro Economic Development Summit.